 Elasticsearch is a memory-intensive application.
-The default OpenShift Logging installation deploys 16G of memory for both memory requests and memory limits.
-The initial set of OpenShift Container Platform nodes might not be large enough to support the Elasticsearch cluster.
-You must add additional nodes to the OpenShift Container Platform cluster to run with the recommended or higher memory.
+The default logging subsystem installation deploys 16G of memory for both memory requests and memory limits.
+The initial set of Red Hat OpenShift Service on AWS nodes might not be large enough to support the Elasticsearch cluster.
+You must add additional nodes to the Red Hat OpenShift Service on AWS cluster to run with the recommended or higher memory.
 Each Elasticsearch node can operate with a lower memory setting, though this is not recommended for production environments.

 A persistent volume is required for each Elasticsearch deployment configuration.
-On OpenShift Container Platform this is achieved using persistent volume claims.
+On Red Hat OpenShift Service on AWS this is achieved using persistent volume claims.

 If you use a local volume for persistent storage, do not use a raw block volume, which is described with

 The OpenShift Elasticsearch Operator names the PVCs using the Elasticsearch resource name.

 Fluentd ships any logs from systemd journal and /var/log/containers/ to Elasticsearch.

 Elasticsearch requires sufficient memory to perform large merge operations.
 If it does not have enough memory, it becomes unresponsive.
 To avoid this problem, evaluate how much application log data you need, and allocate approximately double that amount of free storage capacity.